 Basic Information

-Established on March 17, 1938 as the first National Historic Site in the United States, Salem Maritime National Historic Site consists of nine acres of land and twelve historic structures along the Salem waterfront, as well as a downtown visitor center.
-The park and its partners preserve and interpret over 600 years of New England's maritime history and global connections.
+Originally established in 1938 as the first National Historic Site in the United States, Salem Maritime National Historical Park consists of nine acres of land and twelve historic structures along the Salem waterfront, as well as a downtown visitor center.
+Located in the urban setting of Salem, the park preserves and interprets over 600 years of New England's maritime history and global stories.

 Several multi-story brick and wood-sided buildings line a waterfront reflected in the water.